xTwo56/coinswap/README.md

 ## Community

-The dev community lurks in a small corner of Disord [here](https://discord.gg/TSSAB3g4Zf) (say holla, if you drop there from this readme).
+The dev community lurks in a small corner of Discord [here](https://discord.gg/TSSAB3g4Zf) (say holla, if you drop there from this readme).

 Dev discussions predominantly happen via FOSS best practices, and by using Github as the Community Forum.